hasidotdev/chatbot-testproject/README.md

 ## Focus & Stack

 - The app was set up using `create-react-app` since the main focus was to provide nice React-Code.
-- Testing was left out.
+- Automated testing was left out for now.
 Some JEST tests especially on the `ChatBot` class might be nice.
 - For Linting ESLint with some common set of rules was used.
 - Prettier is used for formatting
 - The `flow.json` file is stored in the repo (see [here](/public/flow.json)).
 It is fetched during runtime